Francisco Gómez-Jordana Sousa: Action in Morocco

-Struggle in army
+Struggle in the army

 Broadly speaking, the XVIII and XIX Military Academies in Spain had been located traditionally at Toledo, Infantry, 1850, Segovia, Artillery, 1764, Alcalá de Henares, Engineers, 1803, Valladolid, Cavalry, 1852.
 One joint, basic General Military Academy, the Academia General Militar, was created during the times of King Alfonso XII on 20 February 1882 at Zaragoza.

 On 17 August 1930, the so-called Pact of San Sebastián, was led on one side by the rightist leaders Miguel Maura, the son of the Majorcan conservative prime minister of Spain, and Duke Antonio Maura and Niceto Alcalá-Zamora.

 They banded together with members of other rather small liberal and regionalist republican parties and called for action to support modern civil liberties and progress in education.

 On 14 April 1931, the Second Spanish Republic was approved by the masses after the earlier municipal elections and the dissolution of the royally+approved Military Directorate (1923–1931).

 A civil law notary, Manuel Azaña, and a professor of chemistry at the University of Salamanca, José Giral, were founders of the Republican Action Spain from the Pact of San Sebastián.

 Infantry officers won quick promotions to general through the Morocco actions, and aristocratic cavalry officers also progressed fairly rapidly, but engineering and artillery officers did not flourish.
 Strong tensions emerged between the groups.

 Minister of War Manuel Azaña closed access to the General Military Academy at Zaragoza on 30 June 1931.
 The director of the institution was an Africanist, General Francisco Franco.
 The ruling military was critical of that decision.

+Career in Francoist Spain

+Jordana was appointed by Francisco Franco as foreign minister on the 30th of January 1938, a post he held until the 9th of August the next year.
+He remained influential in the regime, and he would later return to the foreign ministry in the wake of the Begoña Bombing in 1942, remaining foreign minister until his unexpected death on the 2nd of August 1944.

+He was foreign minister during a critical period of the Second World War, steering Spanish foreign policy through Operation Torch and the Wolfram Crisis.
+Jordana, unlike his rival Serrano Suñer, worked towards "constructive neutrality" during the war, and as a result he was viewed unfavorably by the pro-German Falangists.
+After his passing, Jordana had a reputation of having "worked patiently to improve Spanish relations with a world at war."

+Honours

+Awarded the National Order of the Legion of Honour, in the grade of Grand Cross.